awakari/.github/ROADMAP.md

 # Roadmap

 * Telegram integration:
-  1. Telegram chatbot to consume public channels.
+  1. Telegram client to consume public channels.
   2. Telegram chatbot to deliver messages by a subscription.
 * Reference ML integration to label and consume multimedia.